TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 4 Symmetric encryption.md

 ![screenshot](../00_includes/sec3/sec44.png)

-Asymmetric Encryption -
-To address the problem of key exchange, another type of encryption was developed.
-Asymmetric encryption is also called public key encryption, but it actually relies on a key pair.
-Two mathematically related keys, one called the public key and another called the private key, are generated to be used together.
-The private key is never shared; it is kept secret and is used only by its owner.
-The public key is made available to anyone who wants it.
-Because of the time and amount of computer processing power required, it is considered “mathematically unfeasible” for anyone to be able to use the public key to re-create the private key, so this form of encryption is considered very secure.

 Cipher - Any method of transforming a message to conceal its meaning.
 The term is also used synonymously with ciphertext or cryptogram in reference to the encrypted form of the message.